Hepatus epheliticus: Taxonomy

-H. epheliticus was first described, under the name Cancer epheliticus, by Carl Linnaeus in his 1763 work Centuria Insectorum, based on specimens from Carolina sent to him by Alexander Garden.
+Hepatus epheliticus was first described, under the name Cancer epheliticus, by Carl Linnaeus in his 1763 work Centuria Insectorum, based on specimens from Carolina sent to him by Alexander Garden.
 Subjective synonyms of H. epheliticus include Cancer decorus, published by Johann Friedrich Wilhelm Herbst in 1803, and Cancer vanbenedenii, published by Jan Adrian (or Janus Adrianus) Herklots in 1852.

-H. epheliticus is known by several common names, including calico box crab, calico crab, Gulf calico crab, and Dolly Varden crab.
+Hepatus epheliticus is known by several common names, including calico box crab, calico crab, Gulf calico crab, and Dolly Varden crab.